jih189/TAMP_homerobot_Fetch/README.md

 To facilitate the development and testing of the system, we offer a simulation platform based on Coppeliasim, and a Dockerfile to enable easy transfer of the workspace to developers' computers.

-Remind: This is manipulation system is a open loop system.
+__Remind__: This is manipulation system is a open loop system.
 That is, once the planning scene is given, this TAMP system plans the robot trajectory to finish the desired task, then pass to the robot for exuection.
 That is, once the manipulation fails during execution, the system will fail directly, and there is no any module to detect the failure and replan.
 Besides that, the MoveIt! in our system is modified based on our need for constrained motion planning and deep learning, so you can't use the original Moveit with this system.

 ## System Structure
 Basically, there are 6 components in our system, as shown in the following diagram.
 Currently, we only focus on the task planner, motion planner, and action database.
 For the rest of them, we assume it works well for now, and we may work on them in future.